deadmercury/new-page/README.md

 # New Page

 For Home or New Tab.
-Made with NextJS and deployed on Vercel.
+Made with NextJS and deployed on Vercel [here](https://new-page.vercel.app/).

 ## Environment Variables